HERA-Team/hera_corr_f/INSTALL_SNAPS.md

-# To add SNAPs to work in the correlator.
+# Add SNAPs to the correlator.
 David DeBoer - February 12, 2020

 The steps below relate to hera-snap-head.
 You will need to sudo to make changes.